The Cirque of the Unclimbables Rock Climbing

 It is also possible, though more expensive, to charter a helicopter to drop you off at Fairy Meadows, thereby bypassing the talus slog.
 If I ever go back, I am definitely getting the helicopter.
 After negotiating the talus a few times while shuttling loads, I came to the conclusion that the helicopter is absolutely worth the extra cost.

-Browse More Classics in The Cirque of the Unclimbables
+Browse More Rock Climbing Classics in The Cirque of the Unclimbables

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Cirque of the Unclimbables:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Cirque of the Unclimbables:

 Featured Route For The Cirque of the Unclimbables